chuongmep/bim42.github.io/_posts/2016-12-04-linking-documents-to-a-model.md

 ## Delivering an IFC model

 If you export this Revit model to IFC, and open it in Solibri Model Viewer, you can display the link, but not click on it.
 However, by writing a &#8220;\&#8221; before the link in Revit, Solibri Model Viewer recognize it as link and you can open the technical sheet with a click.
-This could obviously become problematic in Revit, since when you add this &#8220;\&#8221;, Revit doesn&#8217;t recognize the link anymore.
+This could obviously become problematic in Revit, since when you add this &#8220;\&#8221;, Revit doesn't recognize the link anymore.

 <div id="attachment_1108" style="max-width: 594px" class="wp-caption aligncenter">
   <a href="http://bim42.com/wp-content/uploads/2016/12/solibri_after.png"><img class="size-large wp-image-1108" src="http://bim42.com/wp-content/uploads/2016/12/solibri_after-1024x564.png" alt="The clickable link in Solibri" width="584" height="322" srcset="https://bim42.com/wp-content/uploads/2016/12/solibri_after-1024x564.png 1024w, https://bim42.com/wp-content/uploads/2016/12/solibri_after-300x165.png 300w, https://bim42.com/wp-content/uploads/2016/12/solibri_after-768x423.png 768w, https://bim42.com/wp-content/uploads/2016/12/solibri_after-500x275.png 500w" sizes="(max-width: 584px) 100vw, 584px" /></a>